If you want to have attractive and healthy teeth throughout your lifetime, then it is essential to prevent dental enamel erosion.

 The enamel on your teeth is a hard substance that protects the internal components of a tooth.
 If dental enamel is damaged, then bacteria are more likely to enter a tooth.
 Here are seven important ways to avoid dental enamel erosion.

-1: Avoid Eating Too Many Acidic Foods
+1: Avoid Eating Too Many Acidic Foods to Prevent Enamel Erosion

 While consuming citrus fruit is important to get enough vitamin C, oranges, lemons and limes have acidic juices that can damage the dental enamel on your teeth.
 Eating a piece of whole citrus fruit is less acidic than drinking a glass of citrus juice.
 But you must rinse your mouth with water after eating citrus fruit or drinking citrus juice.
 You can also brush your teeth after enjoying citrus beverages or foods.